 Without even looking up, the man waved me off.
 “Wait for your number to be called.
 Failure to wait for your number to be called WILL jeopardize your status in this country.”

-For the next 15 minutes I roamed the INS counter, trying to get ANYone to pay attention to me (the albino said “What?
-I don’t work up there” which was at least an acknowledgement).
+For the next 15 minutes; I roamed that counter, trying to get ANYone to pay attention to me (only the albino acknowledged me at all: “What?
+I don’t work up there.”).

 Is there a reason that I receive notifications from the insurance company about notifications I’m going to be receiving from the insurance company?

 I pounded the counter.
-I said “excuse me” about 50 times.
-A slimy little buttondown manager bureaucrass emerged from his rathole, eyed me for a moment, and began the litany: “What seems to be the problem here?
-YOU are jeopardizing your resident status in the United States at this VERY MOMENT.”
+Said “excuse me” about 50 times.
+Finally, a slimy little buttondown management bureaucrass emerged from his rathole, eying me.
+“What seems to be the problem here?
+YOU are jeopardizing your resident status in the United States at this VERY MOMENT.
+I suggest you SIT DOWN and wait to be called.”

 “DAMMIT!”
 I cried, “I was bloody BORN in this country, I could care LESS what you do to my @#$&*)(!@ status because I’m a taxpaying CITIZEN and I’m a JOURNALIST in Washington DC.
-If SOMEbody doesn’t give me a change of address form in the NEXT FIVE MINUTES I’m going to write a #@)*(&@# STORY about this hellhole for my NEWSPAPER WHICH IS READ BY MILLIONS OF TAXPAYERS and you will ALL be in it.
+If SOMEbody doesn’t hand me that bloody change of address form in the NEXT FIVE MINUTES, the story I write about this #@)*(&@# hellhole for my NEWSPAPER will crucify each and every damn one of you.
+Not kidding, it is BY MILLIONS OF TAXPAYERS and CONGRESSMEN and you will ALL be in it.
 I am taking NAMES, people!”

 (I didn’t mention that I worked for a computer publication, which might have been slightly less intimidating)

 The manager reached back, picked up a change of address form, and slid it across the counter.
-“Now get out before I call the guards,” he growled.
+“Now get out before I call the guards.”

 I grabbed my form and fled, getting a thumbs up from a man on the bench.